 There are several varieties of strawberries: June-bearing, day-neutral, ever-bearer, Alpine, and some other somewhat meaningless names.
 In essence, some of this will be about choosing the one best suited for a particular taste.

 Ever-bearers, though their output isn’t as much, will provide some fodder in spring (from fall buds) and fall (from summer buds).
-Similarly, day-neutral varieties aren’t as productive but also aren’t sensitive to the length of day, and as along as they don’t freeze or overheat, they’ll keep providing berries to enjoy throughout the year.
+Similarly, day-neutral varieties aren’t as productive but also aren’t sensitive to the length of the day, and as long as they don’t freeze or overheat, they’ll keep providing berries to enjoy throughout the year.

 These will likely be available at nurseries, or they can be ordered online.
 But, it’s a good idea to prepare the planting space before acquiring the plant.